Author Archives: Stephen Leeder

 STEPHEN LEEDER.
 Alcohol and sport.
 A REPOST

 Queensland’s victory over NSW in the 1 June game lin 2016 was reported as the highest rating State of Origin match ever and ‘the top TV event of 2016.’
-Both teams carried alcohol advertising on their clothing into the match. … Continue reading
+Both teams carried alcohol advertising on their clothing into the match.
+The association of alcohol with sport is deep, complex and profitable.
+Sport provides a lucrative Continue reading »

 STEPHEN LEEDER: A little bit of sugar may (or may not) make the weight go down.